elysehadid/elysehadid.github.io/README.md

 - Add a picture of myself!
 - Add testimonials from previous clients
+- Add CSS animations for elements like my link buttons
 - For each project: add info about the tech stack, platforms and libraries I used
 - Turn this website into a template that can be re-used by my fellow devs at [100Devs](https://leonnoel.com/100devs/)!